Gliese129/vite-ts-light/README.md

 ### Tips

-1. Default proxy is '/api' → localhost:8080 (vite.config.js→server→proxy)
+1. default proxy: /api → localhost:8080
-2. Default port is 80 and "open in browser" is true
+2. default port: 80
-3. reactivityTransform is true, which means you can use ref sugar(vite.config.js→plugins→vue→scripts)
+3. "reactivityTransform" is true, which means you can use ref sugar
-4. Default path alias is '@' → 'src
+4. default path alias: @ → src
 5. In order to use axios, you should use
     ```ts
     import axios from '@/utils/service'